 Use VSEPR theory to predict the geometry of the SF6 molecule.
 Use VSEPR theory to predict the geometry of the PCl3 molecule.
 What does VSEPR stand for?
 How can it be used to predict the geometry of a molecule?
 What is the VSEPR theory, and what is it...

 Use VSEPR theory to predict the geometry of the PCl3 molecule.
-Use VSEPR theory to predict the geometry of the SF6 molecule.
-VSEPR theory predicts what molecular structure and bond angles for XeOF2?
-Use the VSEPR theory to predict the molecular geometry of the following compounds. a.
-CF4 b....
+According to valence shell electron pair repulsion theory, what is the molecular geometry of PCl3?
+Use the VSEPR theory to predict the shape of each of the following molecules. a. ...

 Some of the postulates of the VSEPR Theory is- 1) The number of pairs of electrons present on the central atom determines the shape of the covalent molecule.
 2) The bonds formed by sharing of electrons are covalent, and these covalent bonds are around the central atom. ...